 Posted on October 11 2016 by Amina Karic

-On the other hand, if you just just want to add a subtle taste to any dish, be sure to go lightly on adding the spices.
-For instance, if you don’t like adding lots of salt, adding herbs instead makes a great light and healthy alternative.
+If you just just want to add a subtle taste to any dish, be sure to go light on using the spices.
+For instance, if you don’t like adding a lot of salt, adding herbs instead makes a great light and healthy alternative.